BenGriffiths/jquery-save-as-you-type/README.md

 ## Excluding Fields

-Thanks to @georgjaehnig you can now exlcude certain fields from being included in the cookie by adding the `data-sayt-exclude` attribute on the form element.
+Thanks to @georgjaehnig you can now exclude certain fields from being included in the cookie by adding the `data-sayt-exclude` attribute on the form element.

 ## Dependencies